 What Can Be Done?

-1. The central aim must be to stabilise the population of the UK as closely as possible to the present level.
+1. The long term objective must be to stabilise population growth of the UK.

 2. This can only be achieved by reducing net migration to the UK.
 In 2012 net migration was 212,000; this must be reduced to the low tens of thousands.
 In other words it must return to the levels of the 1980s and 1990s.
 This still allows for large flows each way.

 3. A target for net migration remains essential for focusing government policy.
 It may have to be refined to the aspects of immigration that the government is able to control i.e. non-EU flows.

 4. The next stage for any government is to take steps to reform the European Union so that a degree of control is introduced over the free movement of workers.
 The principle of free movement was established decades ago when what is now the European Union was a much smaller group of countries with similar levels of wealth.
 Today the European Union is a Union of 28 hugely different countries with a significant wealth disparity between the richest and poorest countries.
 For example in 2013 the UK had a GDP per capita of €29,600 (around £23,700) compared to Bulgaria which had a GDP per capita of €5,500 (around £4,400).
 This creates a massive incentive to migrate from poorer countries to wealthier countries; an incentive that did not exist when the Treaty of Rome was signed and the principle of free movement established in the 1950s.

 5. Limiting total net migration is therefore an entirely feasible policy by controlling both EU and non-EU migration.
 Migration of British citizens cannot, of course, be controlled but it has historically been an outflow, recently of the order of 60,000 a year.

 6. There remains more that can be done on non-EU migration: